HOW TO CREATE FIVE MILLION MILES OF NEW BIKE PATHS…THAT DON’T COST A CENT

-Almost every city and town in the United States has sidewalks.
+Every city and town in the United States has them.
 New York City has 12,000 miles of sidewalks.
 San Diego, California, has more than 5,000 miles.
-Even smaller towns like Sugar Land, Texas have an estimated 846 miles of existing sidewalks.
+Even little Sugar Land, Texas has an estimated 846 miles of existing sidewalks.

 The National League of Cities says there are 5.7 million miles of urban and rural local roads in the United States, and most roads have sidewalks on both sides of the street.
 If even half these roads have usable sidewalks, that adds up to more than five million miles of empty sidewalks that could be used at least some of the time as bike paths.

 Creating more safe, inexpensive bike paths could be quite popular.
-Compared with driving and many other ways of getting around, cycling is not only good for the air, it’s good for America’s health.
+Compared with driving and many other ways of getting around, cycling is not only one of the wisest transportation choices for the environment, it’s good for your health.
 The U.S. Centers for Disease Control (CDC) recommend that Americans get 150 minutes per week of aerobic activity.
-As cycling is aerobic exercise, it definitely fits the bill.
+Cycling is aerobic exercise, and it fits the bill.
 It’s estimated that 12 percent of Americans already ride bicycles on a regular basis, and given its popularity in other parts of the world, cycling is likely to gain popularity.

 Hundreds of thousands of Americans already cycle to work, weather permitting.
 In 2015, according to the website governing.com, an estimated 777,000 Americans used bicycles as their primary transportation to work.
 The LA Bicycle Coalition estimates that in Los Angeles County some 98,000 Angelenos bike to work every day.

 Cycling to work could be made immensely safer if American cyclists took to the sidewalks, and minimized riding on our hazardous streets.